 Requests should include a two-page proposal that details the specific purpose(s) of the grant, as well as an estimate of expenses, a program/timetable of study, and an indication of the applicant's level of proficiency in Italian.
 Applications from graduate students should indicate the connection of the project to dissertation research and should be supplemented by at least one letter of support from a standing faculty member in the most relevant department or program.

 Upon completing their research, award winners are requested to present a talk about the activities conducted under the auspices of the Salvatori grant.
 The talk will be included in the Salvatori Research Papers Series and will be advertised on the CIS website.

 Queries to clarify the suitability of any particular project can be made to the Center for Italian Studies:

-The deadline for Summer submissions is April 10.
+The deadline for summer and fall submissions is April 10.